LTUC/amman-python-401d5/class-39/lab/README.md

 ## Annoying Change Explanation

-The component names have changed slightly since last version.
-That is intentional.
-The concepts should map over from previous lab.
-E.g. `<Header> --> <CookieStandHeader>`.
-There's a reason for this, and it's not to pester you!

-Also, the layout of Cookie Stand Form has changed a bit.
+The layout of Cookie Stand Form has changed a bit.
+Sometimes the client will change their mind.
 This WILL happen all the time as devs.
 We may as well get used to it now.

 ## Feature Tasks and Requirements